Sword Art Online: Production

 Reki Kawahara wrote the first volume in 2001 as a competition entry for the 2002 ASCII Media Works Dengeki Game Novel Prize (電撃ゲーム小説大賞, Dengeki Game Shōsetsu Taishō), but refrained from submitting it as he had exceeded the page limit; he instead published it as a web novel under the pseudonym Fumio Kunori.
 Over time, he added three further main arcs and several short stories which, like the first arc "Aincrad", were later adapted into the light novels.
+Kawahara originally released the novel on his website from 2002 to 2008.
 In 2008, he participated in the competition again by writing Accel World, this time winning the Grand Prize.
 Aside from Accel World, he was requested to get his earlier work, Sword Art Online, published by ASCII Media Works.
 He agreed and withdrew his web novel versions.

 For the protagonist Kirito, Kawahara was asked if Kirito's personality and character were based on his own; he answered that he usually does not put aspects of himself into his characters, and jokingly remarked: "but if I had to say there was a point of similarity between Kirito and myself, it is the fact that neither of us are good at forming parties.
 We [both] tend to play solo in these games a lot."
 He also noted that the female characters in the story were not based on anyone he knew in the real world, stating: "I don't usually make a character, setting, or anything before I start writing.
 As I write the story, the girls become what they are now.
 So, somehow, I don't know exactly, but somehow, my subliminal idea or some hidden emotion creates the characters to be strong and capable."
 He added that he wrote the series to demonstrate that he views online gaming not as a social ill or escape from real life, but rather decided to show games in a more positive light in his light novels.
 Kawahara also noted that the character of Asuna might have been created a little too perfectly.